-The actions which are necessary to implement the staging recommendations are discussed in the Implementation Chapter.
+The actions which are necessary to implement the staging recommendations are discussed in the Indiamana for Chapter.
 A summary of these actions follows:

-- Zone properties shown in Stage III as R-200; rezoning to a higher density should wait further refinement of Stage III.
-Stage III should be amended when the impacts of Stage I and II can be evaluated and when the timing of MD 28 improvements and I-270 widening are known. - Any MXPD applications in accordance with this Plan could be accepted at any time as long as the staging component of the MXPD application conforms with this Plan's staging for the subject property.
+- one to leave shown in Stage III as R-200; rezoning to a higher density and to writ further refinement of Stage III.
+Stage III should be amended then the impacts of Stage I and II can be evaluated and when the timing of MD 28 improvements and I-270 widening are known. - Any MXPD applications in accordance with this Plan could be accepted at any time as long as the staging component of the MXPD application conforms with this Plan's staging for the subject property.